Nashville, North Carolina

 Nashville is a town in and the county seat of Nash County, North Carolina, United States.
 The town was founded in 1780 and features Victorian and Queen Anne–style homes.
 It is part of the Rocky Mount metropolitan area.
 The population of Nashville was 5,632 in 2020.

 History

 The town was founded in 1780, and is named for Francis Nash, an officer of the North Carolina militia who died in the American Revolutionary War.

+Morning Star Institute was in Nashville in 1856.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.0 sqmi, all of it land.